Dear Manhattan Park Families,

 In June, the TDSB marks Pride Month across all TDSB schools and sites.
 Pride Month is a time to celebrate 2SLGBTQIA+ communities and reflect on the important work that must continue to make our schools and workplaces more inclusive, welcoming and affirming for all.

-Italian Heritage Month is also recognized during June at the TDSB since May 2012.
-Maintaining Italian traditions and customs from generation to generation are very important and elderly members within families and communities are the key to preserving the vibrant culture of the Italian heritage.
+Italian Heritage Month is also recognized during June.
+Maintaining Italian traditions and customs from generation to generation is very important, and elderly members within families and communities are the key to preserving the vibrant culture of the Italian heritage.
 There are many exciting stories from Italian ancestors whose contributions helped shape our Canadian cultural mosaic, reaffirm identity, unite future generations, and create new customs and traditions for us to embrace.

 The month of June serves as a platform for raising awareness about the distinctive challenges encountered by individuals with an identified dual sensory loss.
 Deafblindness, a combination of sight and hearing loss to varying degrees, profoundly impacts communication, mobility, learning, and access to information.
 Those who are deafblind often rely on alternative communication methods, such as tactile sign language, braille, or assistive technology.

 As the school year comes to a close, families may feel a mix of excitement and the need for extra support.
-The TDSB Summer 2025 Well-Being Guide is here to help, offering culturally responsive and identity-affirming resources to support the mental well-being of both students and families throughout the summer.
+The TDSBSummer 2026 Well-Being Guide is here to help, offering culturally responsive and identity-affirming resources to support the mental well-being of both students and families throughout the summer.
 From mindfulness practices and creative activities to physical movement and access to local programs, the guide includes a wide range of tools to help every family enjoy a healthy, balanced summer.
-Your child's teacher/class/room for the 2025-2026 school year will be posted on the main entrance windows towards the final weeks of August.
-Please come by then during one of your summer walks in the neighbourhood.
-If your address and contact information will be changing over the summer, please call/email the school so that records can be updated.
-The last day of school is Friday, June 27.
-The first school day for the new school year is Tuesday, September 2.
-From Manhattan Park staff to all students and families, we wish everyone a safe, healthy and happy summer.
+Please also take a look at the Oakridge PS - Summer School Flyer.

 Warmly,